07raghavan/potholes.live/README.md

 - Visual fingerprinting and deduplication to prevent duplicate reports
 - Interactive Mapbox GL map with clustering and heatmaps
 - GPS tracking and route recording with session statistics
-- Offline-first reporting with IndexedDB queue and auto-sync
-- Supabase/Postgres backend with Row Level Security (RLS) and geospatial queries
+- Supabase/Postgres backend with Row Level Security (RLS)
 - Authentication via email, Google, and GitHub (Supabase Auth)
 - Progressive Web App (PWA) support for mobile and desktop
 - Serverless backend functions (Netlify) for secure token proxying and geocoding